Maccraft123/Cadmium/README.md

 # Cadmium, A Linux ~~distro~~ installer for some RISC laptops (ARM Chromebooks)

 ## Hardware support:
-### Note: (FW) entries are meant to indicate that firmware(that is included in Cadmium) is needed for piece of hardware to work correctly.
+- (FW) entries are meant to indicate that firmware(that is included in Cadmium) is needed for piece of hardware to work correctly.
 - "Y" means "Is known to work as of last time it was tested"
 - "N" means "Is known to not work as of last time it was tested"
 - "?" means "Not tested/Unknown"
 - "P" means "Partial/Incomplete support, refer to notes"
+- "N/A" means "Missing hardware"

 | Feature      | RK3288 | MT8173 | MT8183 | SC7180 |
 | ------------ | ------ | ------ | ------ | ------ |